Abe Goldstein: World Bantamweight defenses

 One of his critical title defenses was a fifteen-round Unanimous Decision against Charles Ledoux on July 16, 1924, at New York's Metropolitan Velodrome.
 Famed American sportswriter Damon Runyan wrote of the fight in his typically humorous style that most of the folks in the audience "expected to see Charles Ledoux expire of senility and Goldstein's punches long before the fifteenth."
-Ledoux was thirty-one at the time of the bout, considerably old for a boxer, to Goldstein's more youthful twenty-five.
-Ledoux had reigned for ten years as European Bantamweight Champion, and considered retirement after the bout, but did not.
-The Winnipeg Tribune called the fight, "a tame, uninteresting fifteen round exhibition", and noted that "The crowd, a scant 5000, booed the exhibition and hissed the decision", perhaps anticipating a more rousing spectacle.
-The Tribune noted, as had Runyon, that Ledoux had been down twice in the bout, and was very game to last the full fifteen rounds.
+Ledoux was thirty-one at the time of the bout, considerably older for a boxer, compared to Goldstein's more youthful twenty-five.
+Ledoux had reigned for ten years as European Bantamweight Champion and considered retirement after the bout, but did not.
+The Winnipeg Tribune called the fight, "a tame, uninteresting fifteen-round exhibition", and noted that "The crowd, a scant 5000, booed the exhibition and hissed the decision", perhaps anticipating a more rousing spectacle.
+The Tribune noted, as had Runyon, that Ledoux had been down twice in the bout and was very game to last the full fifteen rounds.

 He defended his title again against Tommy Ryan on September 8, 1924, in Long Island City, in Queens, New York, in a fifteen-round points decision.
 The referee was again the renowned Patsy Haley, who officiated at many important New York title fights and had fought primarily as a lightweight in New York at the turn of the century.
 Goldstein had fought and defeated Ryan twice previously in non-title fights.
 In the simplest terms, "Goldstein had a wide and comfortable margin."
 According to the Reading Times Goldstein had a significant lead over Ryan after the seventh round.
-According to the times, "In the eighteenth round, Goldstein, working from long range, swung his battery of rights and lefts into action and drove the reeling Ryan about the ring punchdrunk and on the verge of a knockout."
+According to the Times, "In the eighteenth round, Goldstein, working from long range, swung his battery of rights and lefts into action and drove the reeling Ryan about the ring punch-drunk and on the verge of a knockout."
 The Times also noted in the fifteenth round Ryan appeared close to a knockout but finished the round nonetheless.

 On May 27, 1924, he atypically lost a ten-round points decision to Johnny Shepherd in Boston.
 Shepherd was awarded eight of the ten rounds.
 His opponent's lefts and countering rights gained the winning edge in the points awarded by the judges.